(update as at 1st June 2020)

 - Your telephone number

-You will only be able to submit one claim every three weeks, which is the minimum length an employee can be furloughed for.
+You will only be able to submit one claim every three weeks, (see amendments to the scheme below) which is the minimum length an employee can be furloughed for.

 Full details on the guidance can be found on the following links